TeKraft/Geosoftware-Abschluss-BSc-Muenster/README.md

 Use the following code:
 ```
 npm install       // for installing dependencies
-npm start         // for starting server.
+npm start         // for starting server
 ```
 You get access to the website by [http://localhost:2000](http://localhost:2000).